One Light: Group Shot

 After seeing the photos above, one of the first things people think they need to do is add another light.
 No question this would help solve our lighting problem.

 Now let’s be realistic here.
-Most photographers starting will have just one light and cannot justify another light until some income begins.
+Most photographers starting will have just one light and cannot justify another until they begin earning income.
 How do you solve the problem in just one morning?

 Inverse-Square Law